Beth Genné

 For a list of the courses I teach, see the RC dance studies page.

-I am also a faculty associate and on the Steering Committee for the University of Michigan Center for World Performance Studies and a faculty associate and on the Executive Committee of the Center for Russian and East European Studies.
+I am also a faculty associate and on the Steering Committee for the University of Michigan Center for World Performance Studies and a faculty associate of the Center for Russian and East European Studies and of the Center for Southeast Asian Studies.

 I am married to Allan Gibbard, and my sons are Stephen and George Gibbard.
 My sister Maria Genné directs an intergenerational dance company Kairos Dance Theater in Minneapolis.